 - If I wake up late, then I write in the evening after work.

-- If I eat unhealthy, then I will drink a super green smoothie
+- If I eat unhealthy food, then I will drink a super green smoothie

 - If I forget to do my 5 minutes of meditation in the morning then I will practice mindfulness at work.